ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 #### Paginator

 The Controller Service holds the `Paginator` instance used by list forms.
 The code is self explanatory, providing the functionality for paging operations.
-It's passed to the Data Service to retrieve the correct sorted page.
+It's passed to the Data Service to retrieve the correct sorted page through the `PaginatorData` class.

 ```csharp
 public class Paginator